andreykurenkov/andreykurenkov.github.io/index.md

 modified: 2018-08-17
 comments: false
 share: false
-image:
-  feature: starter-pack.jpg
 ---

 Hi there.
 I am Andrey Kurenkov, a grad student at Stanford that likes do research about AI and robotics, write code, appreciate art, and ponder about life.

-Currently, I am finishing my MS and transitioning to being a PhD student at Stanford.
-I do research in the [Stanford Vision and Learning Lab](http://svl.stanford.edu/home) at the intersection of robotics and computer vision, and am co-advised by Silvio Savarese and Ken Goldberg.
+Currently, I am a PhD student with the [Stanford Vision and Learning Lab](http://svl.stanford.edu/home) working at the intersection of robotics and computer vision, and am co-advised by Silvio Savarese and Ken Goldberg.

 This site documents my various projects, my writing (technical and not), and my photography.
 I am also quite active on [Twitter](https://twitter.com/andrey_kurenkov).